e271828e/Flight.jl/docs/src/tutorials/tutorial01/tutorial01.md

 Once airborne, you will see the previously selected SAS modes turn from amber to green.
 Let the aircraft climb for a while to give yourself some clearance.
 Then, spend some time flying with the SAS modes enabled.
-When you feel comfortable with the controls, try switching back and forth between the *Direct* and *Pitch SAS* modes, and compare the aircraft's response to elevator input.
-You can do the same with the *Direct* and *Roll/Yaw SAS* modes to compare aileron and rudder responses, but mind the spiral mode instability!
+When you feel comfortable with the controls, try switching back and forth between the *Direct* and *SAS* longitudinal modes, and compare the aircraft's response to elevator input.
+You can do the same with the *Direct* and *SAS* lateral modes to compare aileron and rudder responses, but mind the spiral mode instability!

 !!! tip "Crashing"

     If the landing gear model detects a crash, it will throw an exception and the simulation will abort.
-No worries, just reset it and have another go:
+No worries, just reset it and have another go.
-    ```julia
-    Sim.init!(sim, init_gnd)
-    Sim.run!(sim; gui = true)
-    ```

 Next, try the *EAS + Pitch Rate* mode.
-This mode combines an autothrottle loop with a pitch rate loop built on top of the pitch SAS.
+This mode combines an autothrottle loop with a pitch rate loop built on top of the longitudinal SAS.
 Activating this mode will disable all *Throttle* and *Elevator* inputs and enable the *EAS* and *Pitch Rate* commands.
 The numerical readout to the right of each command slider shows the current value of its target variable.
 Try changing the *EAS* command and observe the response.
 Then, experiment with the *Pitch Rate* command.
 While doing so, keep in mind that an arbitrary pitch rate cannot be sustained indefinitely!

 !!! note "Mode Transitions"